genie-ai/genie-router/README.md

 The [Telegram bot API](https://core.telegram.org/bots/api) can be used as a client for input.
 Simply follow the instructions on the Telegram bot API explanation page to acquire a token for your bot.
-Place that token in your client configuration, for example
+Place that token in your client configuration, for example:

 ```json
 {